Toloka/docs/en/api/concepts/create-prj.md

 || Parameter | Overview ||
 || **markup** | **string**

+HTML markup of the task.

-For more information, see the [Requester's guide](../../guide/concepts/overview.md). ||
+For more information, see the [HTML block](../../guide/concepts/spec.md#html) section. ||
 || **script** | **string**

-JavaScript interface for the task.
+JavaScript code for the task.

-For more information, see the [Requester's guide](../../guide/concepts/overview.md). ||
+For more information, see the [JavaScript block](../../guide/concepts/spec.md#js) section. ||
 || **styles** | **string**

-CSS task interface.
+CSS styles of the interface.

-For more information, see the [Requester's guide](../../guide/concepts/overview.md). ||
+For more information, see the [CSS block](../../guide/concepts/spec.md#css) section. ||
 || **settings** | **object \| required**

 Whether to display standard UI elements in the task. ||